prototaxites/Metagenome-Assembly-Pipeline/README.md

 The output from this command with be a file of circular contig annotations, `chromosome_list.tsv`.

+_NOTE: This script attempts to identify all plasmids in the set of circular chromosomes._
+_Remaining circular contigs ≥ 500 kbp and single linear contigs (from bins with only 1 contigs)_
+_are labelled chromosomes._

+_There may be no `chromosome_list.tsv` if none of these conditions are met._

 #### E. GRIT Ticket creation
 While metagenomic assembly objects do not undergo any of the standard curation steps a